A venture studio for young builders · NYC

 Where young builders learn to make ventures that are good for the world.

-We help kids, teens, and young adults turn their ideas into meaningful projects.
-Drawing on Radiical Systems' venture studio methodology, we coach builders to design for systemic impact and mutually beneficial economic outcomes.
+We help kids, teens, and young adults turn their ideas into meaningful projects, whether that's a digital product, a new service, an event, an organization, a campaign, etc. Drawing on how we build ventures at Radiical Systems, we coach builders to design for real-world impact and win-win business outcomes.
 Through small cohorts and one-on-one apprenticeships, we help our participants discover what they are really passionate about, and we coach them along the way, tailored specifically to their project.

 Inquire about a spot How it works